juhasev/sample-ninja-help/redemptions.md

 **UNKNOWN** This error can be returned in some rare cases.
 Most likely cause is that your account keys are not correct or there is some other issue authenticating with **PayPal**.
 These could include account setup problems like not enabling **PayOuts API** or **Transaction Search**.
 These two features are required.
 Contact support@sampleninja.io if in doubt.

 ### EXPORT REDEMPTIONS
 Click on the download button (top right corner) and select the date range you would like to export along with desired filters.
-The default configuration download all approved redemptions that were processed for the calendar year.
+The default configuration includes all approved redemptions that were processed for the calendar year.